mark-watson/Java-AI-Book/manuscript/ner_dbpedia.md

 The empty constructor is private since it makes no sense to great an instance of **TextToDbpediaUris** with text input.
 The code supports nine entity types.
 Here we show the definition of public output fields for just two entity types (people and companies).

 As a matter of programming style I usually no longer use getter and setter methods, preferring a more concise coding style.
 I usually make output fields package default visibility (i.e., no **private** or **public** specification so the fields are public within a package and private from other packages).
-Here I make them public because the simple package developed here is meant to be used by other packages.
+Here I make them public because the package **nerdbpedia** developed here is meant to be used by other packages.
 If you prefer using getter and setter methods, modern IDEs like IntelliJ and Eclipse can generate those for you for the example code in this book.

 We will handle entity names comprised one, two, and three word sequences.
-We check for longer word sequences before short sequences:
+We check for longer word sequences before shorter sequences:

 {lang="java",linenos=on}
 ~~~~~~~~